 Stephen sent a terrible picture of a recovering drunk back in the old days.
 Around 1980.
-He found this poor soul asleep on the covered veranda of his top floor flat in 10th Avenue off Clarence Road in Windermere, Durban.
+He found this poor soul asleep on the covered veranda of his top floor flat in 10th Avenue off Clarence Road in Windermere, Durban and cruelly photographed him, him unknowing.
+Sleeping with his specs on so as not to have blurry dreams.

 We were convinced they’d marked us as just exactly the right type of sinners they needed.
 Neatly – if severely – dressed in their fierce outfits, sensible shoes and soldier-looking hoeds they glared at us, fiddling threateningly with their instruments.